sammetav/ktor-pets/ReadME.md

 # Ktor, Coroutines, and Reactive Programming (WIP) in This Project

-## Ktor Basics
-Ktor is a Kotlin framework for building asynchronous servers and clients.
-However, this project uses Spring Boot with Kotlin, not Ktor itself—the package name is just `kt.ktor`.
-The principles of asynchronous and reactive programming still apply.

 ## Coroutines and `suspend` Functions
 Kotlin coroutines allow you to write asynchronous, non-blocking code in a sequential style.
 Functions marked with `suspend` can be paused and resumed without blocking a thread, making them ideal for I/O operations (like database or network calls).